verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

   the OCI documentation [Required Keys and OCIDs](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) for details.

-#### Create an OCI API Secret in the Target Cluster
+### Create an OCI API Secret in the Target Cluster

-Verrazzano will need to be made aware of the necessary API credentials to be able to communicate with OCI DNS to manage DNS records.
+To communicate with OCI DNS to manage DNS records, Verrazzano needs to be made aware of the necessary API credentials.
 A generic Kubernetes secret must be created in the cluster's `default` namespace with the required credentials.
 That secret must then be referenced by the custom resource that is used to install Verrazzano.

-Once you have an OCI API key ready for use, create a YAML file `oci.yaml` with the API credentials of the form
+After you have an OCI API key ready for use, create a YAML file `oci.yaml` with the API credentials in the form

 ```
 auth: